carlalennon/portfolio-project-2-jumper/README.md

 Collision is working BUT collision box is from top of player's head

 Approaching physics like in previous games.
 JS does not have inbuilt gravity/velocity like I thought.

+Passing the player jump function into the up arrow case [https://cmorinan.medium.com/passing-functions-as-arguments-in-javascript-tips-and-pitfalls-d29bbd4522a9]